 Since the late 1990s, DARPA has increasingly focused on human biology, and today is in the business of creating better humans, human enhancement.
 It is particularly interested in creating human beings who are unstoppable in combat, thus DARPA programs are developing a pain vaccine to block pain, methods of overcoming fatigue, drastic acceleration of wound healing, mental control of bleeding, blocking pathogens used in terrorism, and control of cellular metabolism with the aim of tuning up every soldier’s metabolism to the level of Olympic endurance athletes.
 DARPA programs are also looking at connecting living neurons inside the brains of humans with wires that lead to computers .

 The DARPA list goes on and on.
 Of course, civilian applications of the results of DARPA-sponsored programs are numerous.

 Still not convinced that the radical future is upon us?
-Consider the National Science Foundation and the United States Department of Commerce’s 415 pronouncement entitled Converging Technologies for Improving Human Performance .
+Consider the National Science Foundation and the United States Department of Commerce’s 415 pronouncements entitled Converging Technologies for Improving Human Performance .
 It states, “It is time to rekindle the spirit of the Renaissance” to achieve “a golden age that will be a turning point for human productivity and quality of life.”
-Among the bullet points summarizing the predictions as a result of radical evolution in the next 10 to 20 years are that:
+Among the bullet points summarizing the predictions as a result of radical evolution in the next 10 to 20 years is that:

 - Direct connections between the human brain and machines will transform work, ensure military superiority, and enable new sports, art forms, and modes of interaction between people.